-$$Ak^{\alpha}\ell^{\beta} + \lambda{G}\left[\overline{w} - (c{k}k + c{\ell}\ell)\right]$$ (2)

-looks identical to that of the manager's but with the difference that $\lambda_G > \lambda_M$, that is, that the government assigns a higher priority toward noninput spending.
+$$Ak^{\alpha}\ell^{\beta} + \lambda_G[\overline{w} - (c_kk + c\ell\ell)] \tag{2}$$ looks identical to that of the manager's but with the difference that $\lambda_G > \lambda_M$ or, in words, that the government assigns a higher priority towards noninput spending.
 As an example, the government prefers to use dividends from the firm to spend on other projects outside the SOE, while the manager would prefer to reinvest profits in the firm.
 This difference in preferences is the key friction in the model.

 I now describe the game that captures the interaction between the manager and the government prior to the granting of autonomy.
 Recall that, in this case, the manager had to make recommendations that are approved by the government.
-In the model, I capture this via a cheap talk game: the manager reports a messages to the government that contains information about A, and upon receipt of this message, the government forms a belief about A and chooses the levels of the inputs.
-Note that this is equivalent to the manager recommendation.
+In the model, I capture this via a cheap talk game: the manager reports a messages to the government that contains information about A and, upon receipt of this message, the government forms a belief about A and chooses the levels of the inputs.
+Note that this is equivalent to the manager recommending how to allocate resources and the government accepting/rejecting this recommendation.
 This is because any recommendation from the manager would signal information about A and the projects that do not maximize the government's utility (evaluated with respect to their posterior belief about A) could always be rejected.